 Notice of Exemption

-If EPA approves the Section 18, the Plant Board sends out a Notice of Exemption to applicators, dealers, and the University of Arkansas Cooperative Extension Service.
+If EPA approves the Section 18, the Department sends out a Notice of Exemption to applicators, dealers, and the University of Arkansas Cooperative Extension Service.
 These notices and the manufacturers labeling make up the legal label for the pesticide during the allowed time for the Section 18.

 The Notice of Exemption contains information specific to the use of a pesticide under a Section 18 exemption.
 It will indicate application sites, application rates, special warnings, use restrictions, and reporting requirements.
 This is the only place that some of this information will be available.